 The overwhelming majority of people will buy from the place that can answer their questions.
 These questions can be answered through content.
 Content generates leads.

 Like a bowl of lollipops, content can be a value-added service that supplements the bank experience.
 With content, customers aren’t bombarded with ads, they’re informed and educated about financial products and ways to save that our relevant to them.
 Content provides no-strings answers and puts trust and dialogue ahead of the sale.
-These are opportunities for relationship-building that traditional ads cannot offer.
+These are opportunities for relationship-building that traditional ads or free classified sites cannot offer.

 Companies have been doing this for years and banks should be getting in on it.
 Home Depot is a resource for home repair knowledge.
 For example, they teach customers how to build a fence and wouldn’t you know it, people subsequently buy their materials for that project from Home Depot.